Miss-Maggie/Day-4-Assignment/README.md

 - Not deal for projects with fixed requirements.

 Waterfall methodology:-
-- Linear and sequemtial
+- It is Linear and sequemtial
 - Rigid, changes are difficult to implement
-- Fixed project phases(Design, Development, Testing, Deployment)
+- It contains Fixed project phases(Design, Development, Testing, Deployment)
 - Customer involvement mostly at the begining and end
 - High risk, as issues may be detected late in the process
-- Best for well-defined projects with stable requirements
+- It is Best for well-defined projects with stable requirements
-- Testing happens after the development phase
+- The Testing happens after the development phase
 - Teams work seperately, limited cross-functional interaction
 - Extensive documentation required upfront